Disciplinas-FEEC/IA901-2023S1/projetos/Segmentacao_de_paineis_solares_utilizando_imagens_de_satelite/readme.md

 ----- | ----- | -----
 A crowdsourced dataset of aerial images with annotated solar photovoltaic  arrays and installation metadata  | https://zenodo.org/record/7358126#.ZDVdg3bMK39 | - Installation metadata for more than 28000 installations </br> - Ground truth segmentation masks for 13000 installations, including 7000 with annotations for two different image providers (Google and IGN). </br> - Installation metadata that matches the annotation for more than 8000 installations. </br> - Dataset applications include end-to-end PV registry construction, robust PV installations mapping, and analysis of crowdsourced datasets.

-Information provided in the reference article of the dataset.
+Information is provided in the reference article of the dataset.

 ### A crowdsourced dataset of aerial images with annotated solar photovoltaic  arrays and installation metadata
 <!---